Aqueous20/Tropical-Treasures/README.md

 august 18,2025
-completed responsiveness of nav bar working on responsiveness of items fixing other bugs that are recognised
+completed responsiveness of nav bar working on responsiveness of items fixing other bugs that were recognised

+august 19,2025
+completed the responsiveness of items component completed the responsiveness of the banner in the hero component fix other bugs that were working on responsiveness of popular component